Opioid Use Disorder (OUD)

 Which Opiates Are Most Addictive?

 Heroin is one of the most addictive drugs globally because it quickly triggers a feel-good chemical surge in the brain’s reward system.
 Many people who get addicted to heroin start with prescription opioids.
 These are often used for legitimate reasons, like pain relief after surgery.
-But some people may switch to heroin because it’s cheaper and easier to get.
+However, some people may switch to heroin because it’s cheaper and easier to get.

 Codeine is another addictive opiate, usually prescribed for pain and coughing.
 While less known than other opiates, some forms of codeine are considered less addictive than drugs like heroin, fentanyl or oxycodone.